Earl Morrall: National Football League career

 For the following year, he moved on to the Miami Dolphins (coached by Don Shula, who had managed Baltimore until 1970).
 After starting quarterback Bob Griese was hurt during the October 15 win against the San Diego Chargers, Morrall was tasked to start for the team, and he went 8-of-10 for 86 yards with two touchdowns while Miami won the game.
 With Miami at a 5–0 record, he proceeded to start the nine remaining games of the season, for which he would win all of them while throwing eleven touchdowns to seven interceptions on 1,360 yards as the team was buoyed mostly by its rushing attack (two of his starts had no touchdowns while two others didn't have an interception).
 The 1972 team achieved the first undefeated regular season in the NFL since 1942.
 He started the Divisional Round game against the Cleveland Browns and went 6-of-13 for 88 yards while the Dolphins managed to win 20-14 (on the strength of a blocked punt returned by Charlie Babb, two field goals, and a Jim Kiick touchdown).
 He started the AFC Championship Game against the Pittsburgh Steelers.
 He went 7-of-11 for 51 yards while throwing a touchdown and an interception.
 He was pulled later in the game for Griese while the Dolphins held on to win 21–17; Griese would start Super Bowl VII, which resulted in a victory and a Super Bowl ring for the Dolphins.
 Overall, he filled in for eleven games for an injured Bob Griese, winning all of them.
 Together, Morrall and Griese won three postseason games (including Super Bowl VII) to complete the only perfect season in NFL history.

 Over the next four seasons, he would make occasional appearances in games, starting three combined times while the Dolphins won another Super Bowl with Griese at the helm.
 He announced his retirement on May 2, 1977.
 Until first Doug Flutie and then Vinny Testaverde almost 30 years later, Morrall was the oldest quarterback to start and win a football game in the NFL.
-In those 21 seasons, he was part of 255 games, completing 1,379 passes for 20,809 yards and 161 touchdowns while having a 63-36-3 record as starter.
-In 2015, Morrall, Griese and Dan Marino were voted to the 50 greatest players in the Miami Dolphins’ 50-year history.
+In those 21 seasons, he was part of 255 games, completing 1,379 passes for 20,809 yards and 161 touchdowns while having a 63–36–3 record as starter.
+In 2015, Morrall, Griese and Dan Marino were voted to the 50 greatest players in the Miami Dolphins' 50-year history.

-Morrall made Pro Bowl appearances following the 1957 and 1968 seasons and was named NFL MVP in 1968 and the AFC MVP for 1972.
+Morrall made Pro Bowl appearances following the 1957 and 1968 seasons.
+He was named the NFL MVP in 1968, and finished 2nd in MVP voting in 1972.
 He led the league in passing in 1968 and the AFC in 1972.

 In 2018, the Professional Football Researchers Association named Morrall to the PFRA Hall of Very Good Class of 2018.